JanKubesIsBest/Crypto-Search-Flutter-Case-Study/COMMENTS.md

 Although I have worked with MySQL library before, I think this has strengthened my proficincy in combining Flutter and MySQL.

+### Graph 📈
+Graph function is pretty cool, but it has limitations.

+It uses different api, called tiingo.

+I did not find sufficient data about the assets tiingo can retrieve, so it is a little guess if the api will return the historical data or not.

+**I know that big coins work, for example: Etherium, Bitcoin, Solana.**

 ## Room for more features
 I know that there could be many features added, like: